-- Have satisfactorily passed the assessment of the competences related to the theoretical tests (ETP + PEF).
+- Have satisfactorily passed the assessment of the competences related to the theoretical tests (E + PEF).
 It will be understood that a student acquires these competences satisfactorily if his mark in the set of related tests is equal or greater than 50% of the maximum. - Have obtained a weighted final mark of all continuous assessment equal to or greater than 5 out of 10.

 The student within the continuous assessment model who does not participate in the process will be qualified as "Not Presented" in the ordinary call.
-It will be understood that the student has not participated in the continuous assessment procedure if he does not any of the tools described in section 5.2.
+It will be understood that the student has not participated in the continuous assessment procedure if he/she does not assist to the Final Evaluation Test (PEF).